Back to Dealfront DigestSales

 A few pricing strategies you can consider implementing to avoid the issues above and gauge the perfect pricing for your business model include:

 • Competition-based pricing: Under this pricing strategy, you’ll use your competitor’s prices as a baseline and pick a price point based on it.
-You can choose a lower or higher price point as long as you don’t veer too far off the baseline.
-This pricing strategy is ideal for saturated markets where the price is a decision driver for customers.
+If you don’t veer too far off the baseline, you can choose a lower or higher price point.
+This pricing strategy is ideal for saturated markets where price is a customer decision driver.

 • Freemium pricing: Under this pricing strategy, you’ll use a subscription model with multiple pricing tiers, with the base tier being free.
 You’ll allow customers to test your product for free and decide whether they want to upgrade to premium features.
 Such a strategy can be effective if your product is complex since it helps customers learn how to use it and understand its value before they invest in it.